VietInnotech/Drone_PTZ/README.md

 For issues or questions:

-1. Check the Troubleshooting section above
+1. Check this README and `docs/ARCHITECTURE.md`.
-2. Review logs in `logs/app.log`
+2. Inspect logs as configured in `config.yaml`.
-3. Ensure configuration is validated (errors appear on startup)
+3. Verify `config.yaml` is valid and `load_settings()` completes without errors.
-4. Check camera and network connectivity
+4. Check camera, network connectivity, and ONVIF configuration when using real PTZ.